Farm Aid, the Institute for Advanced Study, and the CFANS Office of Undergraduate Programs Present

 Three renowned authors will discuss their recent books on power and politics in rural America.
 In Bone of the Bone, National Book Award finalist Sarah Smarsh brings her graceful storytelling and incisive critique to the challenges that define our times—class division, political fissures, gender inequality, environmental crisis, media bias, and the rural-urban gulf.
 Sarah Vogel’s The Farmer’s Lawyer tells the unforgettable true story of a young lawyer’s impossible legal battle to stop the federal government from foreclosing on thousands of family farmers.
 Sonja Trom Eayrs is a farmer’s daughter, rural advocate, attorney, and author of Dodge County, Incorporated.

-Copresented by Farm Aid and the UMN Departments of History, American Studies, and Anthropology.
+Presented by Farm Aid, the Institute for Advanced Study, and the CFANS Office of Undergraduate Programs.
+Co-sponsored by the University of Minnesota Departments of History, American Studies, and Anthropology.

 This event will be held in Northrop’s Best Buy Theater and includes accessible seating.
 To make requests for disability-related accommodations, please contact Will Jones at wpjones@umn.edu two weeks prior to the event.